lucia-auth/lucia/documentation/collection/main/learn/basics/keys.md

 title: "Keys"
 ---

 Keys allow you to reference users using external data from a provider.
-It's defined using a provider id and a provider user id.
+They're defined using a provider id and a provider user id.

 ## Get user from keys

-[`getKeyUser()`](/reference/api/server-api#getkeyuser) can be used to get the user of the key by the provider id and provider user id.
+[`getKeyUser()`](/reference/api/server-api#getkeyuser) can be used to get the user of the key based on the provider id and provider user id.
 This will throw an error if the key doesn't exist.

 ```ts
 import { auth } from "./lucia.js";